 The Raft is part of ArtRoom, an ongoing series of contemporary art installations organized by the AFA.

 This presentation is made possible, in part, by funds from the A.R.
 Brooks Trust.

-ArtRoom is a resource for cultural institutions seeking to bring a spectrum of installation art to their audiences.
-Venues may choose to show one or more of the installations.
-The AFA will facilitate the realization of each installation in order to ensure its success at each unique venue: liaising with the artist and/or collection and the venue; providing detailed installation plans and necessary equipment; and providing guidance for production and installation.
+ArtRoom makes immersive and experiential art available to a wide range of museums and audiences, while highlighting the work of diverse international artists.
+It is a resource for cultural institutions seeking to bring a spectrum of installation art to their audiences.
+The pieces in the series are meant to be experienced individually, rather than as a group exhibition.
+The AFA will facilitate the realization of each installation in order to ensure its success at each unique venue: liaising with the artist and/or originating collection and the venue; providing a detailed installation plan and equipment (as necessary); and providing guidance for production and installation.

 Other works in the series: